 Find all the above points of interest plus my favourite Gjirokaster restaurants plotted out on a map.

-Click here to open the map and save a copy on Google Drive.
+Click here to open the map via Google Maps.

 How to get to Gjirokaster